aptech/docs/docs/CR-pvPacksmi.rst

 Remarks
 -------

-pvPacksmi does not support the packing of arrays.
+:func:`pvPacksmi` does not support the packing of arrays.

-The mask allows storing a selected portion of a matrix into the parameter vector.
-The ones in the mask matrix indicate an element to be stored in the parameter vector.
-When the matrix is unpacked (using pvUnpackm) the elements corresponding to the zeros are restored.
+The *mask* allows storing a selected portion of a matrix into the parameter vector.
+The ones in the *mask* matrix indicate an element to be stored in the parameter vector.
+When the matrix is unpacked (using :func:`pvUnpackm`) the elements corresponding to the zeros are restored.
 Elements corresponding to the ones come from the parameter vector.

-Only the lower left portion of the mask matrix is used, and only the lower left portion of the x matrix is stored in the packed vector.
+Only the lower left portion of the mask matrix is used, and only the lower left portion of the *x* matrix is stored in the packed vector.

 If the mask is all zeros, the matrix is packed with the specified elements in the second argument but no elements of the matrix are